kompiuter/gofollow/README.md

 # gofollow
-Follow Twitter users based on a search term
+Follow Twitter users based on keywords

 # Installation
 This requires a working Go environment to run.
 Follow the steps [here](http://golang.org/doc/install) to install the Go environment.